han-11/webAppProject/README.md

 3. There is a duplicate function.  passenger_profile(passenger_id):

 but cancel and update customer info are shared bwtween customer session and admin session

+4. After clicked flight id in flights list by admin, assumption was to set a new webpage for the information of each flight.
+But I managed to integreted  flights list and flight info in one html file, by implementing the {% if flight_info %} method.
+5.